How to Properly Shoot an AR-15 for Beginners

 If you're a first-time gun owner or brand-new to the AR platform, you may be learning how to shoot an AR for the first time.
 An article cannot take the place of in-person training from a qualified instructor.
 However, we hope to guide you in the right direction and provide you with some safety tips for shooting your AR-platform rifle or pistol.

-Shooting an AR-15: Rules for Safe Gun Handling
+Shooting An AR-15: Rules for Safe Gun Handling

 Before firing your AR-15, know these rules: